-Narcotics are not indicated.
+Opioids are not indicated.
 They can even be harmful and need to be avoided in treating chronic abdominal pain.
-Over long periods of time, narcotics may produce more pain causing a condition called “Narcotic Bowel Syndrome.”
+Over long periods of time, narcotics may produce more pain causing a condition called “Opioid Induced Constipation.”

 It is important that you work with a doctor who shows an understanding of the symptoms of CAPS.
-It is a disorder where treatment requires you and your doctor working together.
+It is a disorder where treatment requires you and your doctor to work together.

 You need to express your views about your treatment goals, work with your doctor to develop the treatment plan, and work toward putting the plan into action.

 If you follow the treatment plan closely, you and your doctor will be better able to track your results.
 This will allow you to achieve the best possible relief of abdominal pain.